Getting Through Various Januaries

 Congratulations to my nephew Dees and his wife Eden, whose second child, a second son, was just born.
 His first name, Leland.
 I can’t help feeling that a few more Striblings in the world is a good thing.

 That makes 12 living descendants of my parents (so far, all of us, from newborn to near 71), four grandchildren for my brother Jay, and three grandnephews and one grandniece for me.
 Emissaries to a future we will not see, possibly a bit of the 22nd century.
 With any luck, one not as bad as current conventional wisdom would have it.
-Such wisdom tends to be a projection of the present more than anything else.
+Such wisdom tends to be a projection of present anxieties more than anything else.

 Big Bend Camera Failure